mwyvr/wxo/README.md

 **January 9, 2022: In release early, release often mode.**

-`wxo` provides a command line utility to retrieve current weather conditions and format them in a manner suitable for use in status bars for window managers like `dwm`.
+`wxo` provides a command line utility that retrieves current weather conditions for a given geography, formatting the results in a manner suitable for use in window manager status bars like `dwm`.
 Example output:

     Clear Sky 2.5C ↖NNW 3.2km/

+Coming soon: user configurable templates; you can use the output for other purposes.

 ## Usage

 You need a free account and API key from [OpenWeathermap.org](https://openweathermap.org/).
 It may take 5 - 30 minutes for the key to become active.
-You *must* provide the WXO_APIKEY environment variable - can be on the commend line, no need to edit your `.bashrc` or `.profile`.
+You *must* provide the WXO_APIKEY environment variable wither on the command line or as part of your permanent environment.
 At that point:

     $ WXO_APIKEY=yoursecretkey wxo -lat 49.123 -long -123.78

+Delivers (at this writing):

+    Clear Sky 2.5C ↖NNW 3.2km/

 Required additional parameters include where you live or what to see weather conditions for: